danhta97/random-password-generator/README.md

 ## How to Use:
-1. Choose wether you need Lowercase, Uppercase, Numbers, Special Characters.
+1. Choose whether you need Lowercase, uppercase, numbers, npecial Characters.
 2. Click generate password button.
 3. Copy password.
 4. Use password however you please.